AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-intro.md

 You can create DITA map reports in two ways:

--   **From the Web Editor**: Allows you to generate the topic list and the metadata report for the current DITA map from the Web Editor.
+-   **From the Web Editor**: Allows you to generate topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current DITA map from the Web Editor.
 You can sort the topics or filter them based on your selection.
 You also have the feature to bulk update the metadata of the selected topics.
+The metadata report is paginated.
+You can simply scroll down and all the new set of records keeps loading from the metadata.
 -   **From the map dashboard**: Allows you to generate the DITA map report and provides the detailed information both at map-level and topic-level.

 -   **[DITA map report from the Web Editor](reports-web-editor.md)**